ErickMifo/Forex-Trading-Frontend/README.md

 1. Axios to fetch data from my api;
 2. Recharts to create a graph to show the variations of the currencies;
 3. Socket-io-client to update data in real time;
-4. uuid to create unique ids for each transaction.
+4. uuid to create unique ids for each transaction;
+5. nexth-auth to handle user authentication.

 ## Installation